 If you are a native English speaker with a bachelor’s degree, you might be interested in teaching English abroad.
 If so, you may have come across the acronyms ‘ESL/EFL’ and wondered what the difference between ESL and EFL is.
-Fortunately, it’s a simple explanation with a few particular details.
+Fortunately, it’s a simple explanation.
+Keep on reading for everything you need to know about ESL vs EFL.

 ESL stands for ‘English as a Second Language’, and is usually taught to students in an English-speaking country.
 EFL stands for ‘English as a Foreign Language’ and is taught to students in a non-English speaking country.
 For example, the term used in the United States is ESL, whereas EFL is used in countries like China where English is not the native language.